 European fruit lecanium (Parthenolecanium corni)

 Excrescent scale (Eulecanium excrescens)

 Pest description and crop damage Mature scale are up to 0.2 inch across, reddish brown, and rounded, resembling small helmets or bumps on branches, stems, and the underside of leaves.
-Adult cottony maple scale produce copious amounts of white cottony filaments containing eggs in summer.
+Adult female cottony scale produce copious amounts of white cottony filaments containing eggs in summer.
 The crawlers are flat, oval, and pinkish brown.
-Scale are closely related to aphids, mealybugs, and whiteflies.
+Chemical management should target the crawler stage.
+Scale insects are closely related to aphids, mealybugs, and whiteflies.
 Like these insects, they also have piercing-sucking mouthparts.
 Severe infestations can kill twigs.
 Large quantities of honeydew are produced, which causes growth of sooty mold fungus.
 Sooty mold fungus can impede photosynthesis and severely devitalize plants and retard growth.

 Biology and life history Lecanium scale overwinters as an immature scale on twigs and branches.
 They resume feeding in the spring, and eggs are laid underneath the scales in May to June.
 The eggs remain under the scales until hatching in early summer.
 The young scales, called "crawlers," migrate to the undersides of leaves to feed.
 Young scales also can be dispersed by wind, rain, irrigation, or by the movement of people and machinery.
 After 4 to 6 weeks on the leaves, the young return to the stems and twigs to feed, mate, and overwinter.
 There is one generation per year.